-So while the future lay unopened and ripe just waiting for us, the one thing I do know is that you are my ending—you are not only my greatest love, but also my last.
+So while the future lay unopened and ripe just waiting for us, the one thing I want to know is that if you are my ending—if you are not only my greatest love, but also my last.

 10 years ago today, my husband Chris and I, stood before a judge and were granted a divorce.
 I stood like a strong tower before him, but in the darkness of a parking deck, I collapsed into a fit of sobs in my best friend’s arms and cried out to anyone listening: “Why?”

 After adopting his son, bringing our love to life in two children and staring down my husband’s demons, this finality was incomprehensible.